Strives to be the Very Best Formula

 Human breast milk is the ideal food for a human baby.
-For those infants who cannot or do not receive breast milk, the first choice of formula is a dairy-based formula, like Baby's Only Organic® dairy formula, made from cow's milk that has been modified to better suit the nutrient needs of a baby.
-Human milk serves as the model for the composition of an infant formula, but formulas at present still do not contain many of the unique compositional features of breast milk.
+For those babies who cannot or do not receive breast milk, the first choice of formula is a dairy-based formula made from cow's milk that has been modified to better suit the nutrient needs of a baby.
+Human milk serves as the model for the composition of formula, but formulas at present still do not contain many of the unique compositional features of breast milk.
 Breast milk contains hormones, immunologic agents, essential fatty acids, and enzymes to help with digestion.

-Modifications that are now made in cow's milk to make an infant formula closer in nutrient composition to breast milk include:
+Modifications that are now made in cow's milk to make a baby formula closer in nutrient composition to breast milk include:

 - Reducing the protein content.
-Baby's Only Organic® dairy formula is made with organic non-fat dried cow's milk at appropriate levels for an infant or toddler.
+Baby's Only Organic® dairy formula is made with organic non-fat dried cow's milk at appropriate levels.

 - Replacing the butterfat in cow's milk, which is highly saturated, to a proper mixture of vegetable oils that provide the appropriate balance of saturated fats, monounsaturated fats, and polyunsaturated fats.
 Baby's Only Organic® dairy formula is made with organic high oleic sunflower oil, organic coconut oil, and organic soybean oil.
 This blend also provides the correct balance of the essential fatty acids linoleic acid and alpha-linolenic acid needed by the body to make DHA and ARA.
 These fatty acids are important for brain function and visual acuity.

-- Adding some vitamins and minerals in the appropriate amounts needed by an infant to grow and develop.
+- Adding some vitamins and minerals in the appropriate amounts needed by a baby to grow and develop.

-If a parent is considering use of whole cow's milk because of difficulties with formula or for cost reasons, this may signal a greater importance to seek guidance and receive proper nutritional advice appropriate for an infant.
-Consult the infant's healthcare professional for advice.
+If a parent is considering use of whole cow's milk because of difficulties with formula or for cost reasons, this may signal a greater importance to seek guidance and receive proper nutritional advice appropriate for a baby.
+Consult the child's healthcare professional for advice.